 All you need for this chocolatey deliciousness are a few key ingredients: Cacao powder or unsweetened cocoa powder, milk (I typically use almond or cashew milk but you can use any unsweetened dairy alternative or skim or 1% milk), maple syrup, and vanilla extract.

 The other thing that’s great about this recipe, other than the fact that it’s so fast to whip up, is that you can also modify it to perfectly suit your current flavor craving.
 I recently added a pinch of turmeric, cinnamon, and ginger and wound up with a golden milk-cocoa-chai hybrid that was awesome.
 We also have a friend who adds peppermint extract to it.
+And here’s a golden milk recipe that uses coconut water and coconut milk, plus both fresh and powdered turmeric.
 I’ve also experimented with using room temperature (or iced) green tea, black tea, or matè in place of the water and all worked out really well.

 Once you’ve got all the ingredients gathered, it’s just a matter of whisking the cocoa, maple syrup, and vanilla until it’s all blended, which will take a minute of solid whisking to get it uniform (don’t give up!).
 Or, if you’d prefer you can give it a quick whirl in a blender to do the mixing.